TOA Corporation

 TOA Corporation (TOA株式会社, Tī Ō Ē Kabushiki-gaisha) is a Japanese electronics company, specializing in public address systems, intercom systems, microphones, array speakers and megaphones.
 The company's products are used in a variety of settings, among them Brompton Oratory, a large neo-classical Roman Catholic church in Knightsbridge, London.

-Their speaker systems are also used in the Al Fateh Grand Mosque, located in the Kingdom of Bahrain.
+Early history

+The company was founded in 1934 by Tsunetaro Nakatani as the TOA Electric Manufacturing Company.